silverorange/retreat-hackathon/README.md

 ## Assets

 There are some predefined assets in the `src/images` and `src/audio` folders.
-You can use these or create your own new assets
+You can use these or create your own new assets.

-TODO

 ## Getting Started